bostondevopsnetwork/bostondevopsnetwork.org/_pages/job-fair.md

 > The Boston DevOps community will come together on November 4th, 2021 for a virtual job fair.
 We aim to connect those looking for DevOps Engineer, Site Reliability Engineer, Platform Engineer, Systems Engineer, and similar positions, with organizations aligned with the Boston DevOps Network's values of inclusion, continuous learning, transparency, "good-humored grit," effective communication, and technological excellence.
 Stay tuned for updates!

 # What to Expect
-The Job fair will start at around 10am and go until 4pm.
-Job seekers are welcome to attend whenever convenient for them, however our agenda will be published shortly.
+The Job fair will start at 9:30AM Eastern and go until 3PM Eastern with games following.
+Job seekers are welcome to attend whenever convenient for them.
+Agenda is as follows:
+9:30-10:00 Introduction and Hiring Partner showcase 10:00-12:00 Open Booths
+12:00-1:00 Lunch Break
+1:00-3:00 Open Booths
+3:00-4:00 Wrap-up + Games

 All participants should familiarize themselves with: